-Vocaliza is a freeware application based on speech technologies aimed to help speech impaired people to improve their communication skills and to provide handicapped people the use of speech technologies as a way of improving their quality of life.
+Vocaliza is a freeware application based on speech technologies for helping speech impaired people to improve their communication skills and for providing handicapped people ways to use speech technologies so as to improve their quality of life.

 For this purpose, the collaboration of experts in speech therapy and pedagogy is strongly necessary.
-The assistance of the staff of the CPEE "Alborada", located in Zaragoza, Spain, which is the Reference Centre for Technical Aids and Communication as appointed by the Regional Government of Aragón was essential for setting the application requirements prior to the start of the work and for reaching the objectives of this work, as they had been tracking the whole development process.
+The assistance of the staff of the Public School for Special Education "Alborada", located in Zaragoza, Spain, which is a Reference Centre for Technical Aids and Communication appointed by the Regional Government of Aragon was essential for setting the application requirements prior to the start of the work and for reaching the objectives of this work, as they had been tracking the whole application development process.